-Although our main purpose is to test the link between peer monitoring and loan repayment, our data allow us to explore a number of other interesting facts about group loan performance.
-Returning to Table 6, we see that in addition to a smaller number of interesting, but less robust correlations there are quite a few important and robust results.
-Because our data is measured on a number of difference scales, to foster comparisons of the magnitude of the point estimates, we have standardized all the continuous marginal effects.9
+Although our main purpose is to test the link between peer monitoring effects and loan repayment rates, our data allow us to explore a number of other interesting facts about group loan performance.
+Returning to table 6, we see that in addition to a smaller number of interesting but less robust correlations, there are quite a few important and robust results.
+Because our data is measured on a number of difference scales, to foster comparisons of the magnitude of the point estimates, we have standardized all the continuous marginal effects.10

 To begin, we discuss the effect of different properties of the loan.
 For example, perhaps because of selection (we control for experience), we see that larger loans are less likely to run into trouble, but the effect is not significant.
-The number of reported adverse "shocks" also appears to have no significant effect.
-What is significant, however, is that business loans are less likely to have problems than loans made, for example, in emergency situations.
-The effect also appears to be large.
+The number of reported adverse shocks also appears to have no significant effect.
+What is significant, however, is that business loans are less likely to have repayment problems than loans undertaken, for example, in emergency situations, and this difference appears to be large.
 In model (2), where the effect is smallest and not quite significant, business loans are 13 percent less likely to have repayment problems; this estimate grows to 27 percent in model (1) (p<0.05).
-By far, the strongest predictor among the loan characteristics is being in the bad debtor database.
-Borrowers who have defaulted before are between 48 and 67 percent more likely to have recurring repayment problems.
+By far, the strongest predictor among the loan characteristics is the borrower being in the bad debtor database.
+Individuals who have defaulted before are between 48 and 67 percent more likely to have recurring repayment problems.
+While this result is far from surprising, this control variable, which is clearly important, is unavailable in most studies.
+The magnitude of the effect of being in the bad debtor database might also be unexpectedly large.

 There are fewer demographic predictors of loan repayment.
-As measured by our survey, age, education, home ownership, and years of business experience all seem to have little effect on loan performance.
+As measured by our survey, factors such as age, education, homeownership, and years of business experience all seem to have little effect on loan performance.
 That said, there are a number of factors that suggest that having more financial resources does mitigate repayment problems.
-Married women, for example, are between 22 and 35 percent less likely to have repayment problems, perhaps because they can draw on two sources of income.10 It is also the case that having more family income and savings reduces the chances of repayment problems.
+Compared to single women, married women, for example, are between 22 and 35 percent less likely to have repayment problems, perhaps because they can draw on two sources of income.11 It is also the case that having more family income and savings reduces the chances of repayment problems.

-9Although we realize that linear approximations in probit models are often a problem, we decided to report standardized marginal effects because the effects were otherwise very hard to compare.
+10Although we realize that linear approximations in probit models are often a problem, we decided to report standardized marginal effects because the effects were otherwise very hard to compare.